-Lorna Collins is a Research Fellow in the Department of Behavioural Science and Health, at University College London.
+Lorna is an artist, filmmaker, writer and Research Fellow in medical sociology at the Social Research Institute, University College London.
 She is the project manager of a study that examines the impact of COVID-19 on people who have chronic conditions or disabilities and are from minoritised ethnic groups.
-Her research trajectory is always creative, developing the field of arts and health began from her PhD, where she was a triple scholar at Jesus College, Cambridge University.
-During her PhD, Lorna explored how and why art helps us to make sense of ourselves, and the world.
-She spoke about her story and research in a TEDx Talk (‘How Creativity Revived Me’).
-Lorna is now a member of the steering group of the MARCH Network and the Arts Health Early Career Research Network.
-Previously, Lorna worked as a Peer Support Worker with Oxford Health NHS eating disorder service.
-She is also the Patient Representative at the Royal College of Psychiatrists Faculty of Eating Disorders, and the Quality Network for Eating Disorders.
-An author, she writes articles in a number of newspapers and journals about mental health, arts in health and the NHS.
+Her research trajectory is always creative, developing the field of arts and health.
+This began during her PhD, where she was a triple scholar at Jesus College, Cambridge University.
+During her PhD, Lorna explored how and why art helps us to make sense of ourselves and the world.
+She spoke about her life story and research in a TEDx Talk (‘How Creativity Revived Me’).
+Lorna is a member of the steering group of the MARCH Network, the Arts Health Early Career Research Network and Kinda Studios (exploring the immersive arts, neuroscience, physiology and play).

 Lorna Collins summarises a study looking at the impact of artwork posted on Instagram.
 She considers how art can promote mental health awareness, and the impact that sharing can have on the artist.[read the full story...]

 Lorna Collins reviews a novel study which uses an experience sampling method to track momentary wellbeing over the course of an arts on prescription scheme, to predict changes in global wellbeing for people with anxiety and depression.[read the full story...]

 Lorna Collins reviews a qualitative study on how young people with mental health difficulties perceive and define recovery and their personal journey.[read the full story...]